Roamin/vue-pattern-input/README.md

 ~~I'm not sure is it necessary to emit all the input events.
 Now I only emit `input` and `change` events.~~

 And I think the RegExp settings is not good enough, it's a bit awkward.
 Maybe I should match what I want instead of replacing what I don't want.
 But how ?

-When I want to limit number range, it not convenient.
-In this condition, maybe create a [number-input](https://github.com/RoamIn/vue-custom-input) will be a good solution.

 ## License